 What’s The Impact?

 The impact was subtle and snuck up on me.
 At first it felt like I was playing mind games but I stuck with my plan.
 At some point, I recognized a sense of more time in my day.
 The power of the pause, when I realized I was no longer engaged in what I was doing, was huge!
 The pause allowed me to stop, regroup and move forward with greater awareness.
 There is a calmness and comfort in me that I did not realize I was missing.
 With greater awareness and focus, there is greater productivity in my life as well.
 I am more connected to and engaged with what is happening.
 I make smarter decisions.
 Well, maybe not always smarter but more thoughtful and less reactive.
 It is my super power!

 Why Meditate Or Have A Mindfulness Practice?

 It’s like lifting weights or practicing a sport.
 If you want to get stronger or perform a skill better, you do bicep curls, you practice.
 There are many great resources for activities to incorporate mindfulness into daily living that are like bicep curls for learning to pay more attention to your life.
 That’s my preferred practice.
-Click here for a few of my favorite resources.
 The MBSR training challenges me to explore a formal seated meditation practice.
 I do not know what to expect and find myself skeptically curious about possible benefits.
 At the time of this post, I am half way through the program and once again the impact is subtly sneaking up on me.
 I can’t decide if it is a sense of calmness or more a lack of frenzy.
 It is definitely more of an internal shift.
 My friends probably don’t notice any difference but I am more grounded.
 It’s a good feeling.
 Incorporating the essential attitudes of mindfulness into the day is a huge help in the mindfulness struggle.